 January 2020 Hawai‘i Vacation Rental Performance Report

-In January 2020, the total monthly supply of statewide vacation rentals was 797,300 unit nights and monthly demand was 657,900 unit nights, resulting in an average monthly unit occupancy of 82.5 percent (Figure 1).
-In comparison, Hawai‘i’s hotels were 84.1 percent occupied in January 2020.
-It is important to note that unlike hotels, condominium hotels, and timeshare resorts, vacation rental units are not necessarily available year-round or each day of the month.
-The unit average daily rate (ADR) for vacation rental units statewide in January was $247, lower than the ADR for hotels ($314).
+In comparison, Hawai‘i’s hotels had an average occupancy rate of 23.8 percent in December 2020.
+It is important to note that unlike hotels, condominium hotels, timeshare resorts and vacation rental units are not necessarily available year-round or each day of the month and often accommodate a larger number of guests than traditional hotel rooms.
+The unit average daily rate (ADR) for vacation rental units statewide in December was $251, which was less than the ADR for hotels ($291).

-Tables of vacation rental performance statistics, including data presented in the report are available for viewing online at: "Infrastructure Research"
+Tables of vacation rental performance statistics, including data presented in the report are available for viewing online at: LINK